rickyzhang82/telepresence/docs/troubleshooting.md

 > If the service is "headless" (using `ClusterIP: None`), then using named ports won't help because the `targetPort` will
 > not get remapped.
 A headless service will always require the init-container.

+## EKS, Calico, and Traffic Agent injection timeouts

+When using EKS with Calico CNI, the Kubernetes API server cannot reach the mutating webhook used for triggering the traffic agent injection.
+To solve this problem, try providing the Helm chart value `"hostNetwork=true"` when installing or upgrading the traffic-manager.

+More information can be found in this [blog post](https://medium.com/@denisstortisilva/kubernetes-eks-calico-and-custom-admission-webhooks-a2956b49bd0d).

 ## Error connecting to GKE or EKS cluster

 GKE and EKS require a plugin that utilizes their resepective IAM providers.